SLOW FOOD SF EVENTS

 Todd Putman, Chief Marketing Officer at Bolthouse Farms and former Vice President of Marketing at Coca Cola.
 Mr. Putman will discuss the marketing tactics of the food and beverage industry and how we can market healthier food to kids most effectively.

-Barbara Abrams, Dr.PH, R.D., Professor of Epidemiology, Maternal and Child Health, and Public Health Nutrition at UC Berkeley will discuss the inter-relationships between early life adversity, pregnancy weight, and postnatal risk of childhood obesity and diabetes.
+Barbara Abrams, Ph.D, R.D., Professor of Epidemiology, Maternal and Child Health, and Public Health Nutrition at UC Berkeley will discuss transgenerational obesity and what we can do to help.

 Karen Brown, Creative Director at the Center for Ecoliteracy, a nonprofit utilizing systems thinking, leadership dynamics, and knowledge of how young people learn, to redesign school meal programs and nutrition education in the Bay Area, California, and beyond.
 Ms. Brown is an award winning designer who has lectured throughout the U.S., Europe and Japan on the human and environmental consequences of design.

-Gina Fromer, District Vice President of the YMCA of San Francisco, and Executive Director of Bayview-Hunters Point YMCA.
-Ms. Fromer will discuss her work on health equity and increasing access to phsycial activity opportunities for youth.
+Gina Fromer, MS District Vice President of the YMCA of San Francisco, and Executive Director of Bayview-Hunters Point YMCA.
+Ms. Fromer will discuss her work on health equity and increasing access to physical activity opportunities for youth.

 Laurel Mellin, Ph.D, R.D., Associate Professor of Family and Community Medicine and Pediatrics at UCSF and Founder of Emotional Brain Training.
 Dr. Mellin will discuss the psychological and emotional components of childhood obesity and how to best incorporate them into prevention and reversal programs.